-Tracy and Mike have been active in yoga, tai chi, qigong, meditation and karate for many years, as well as leading seminars and workshops on a wide variety of topics.
-They have worked on integrating what they learn into their daily lives.
+We have been active in yoga, tai chi, qigong, meditation and karate for many years, as well as leading seminars and workshops on a wide variety of topics.
+We have worked on integrating what they learn into their daily lives.
 Combining health and wellness models with meditation, prayer and study, have furthered their desire to share this approach with others.

 What approach does Earth And Cup take on providing these services?

-Mike and Tracy have a family-focused approach to their classes.
+Earth and Cup has a family-focused approach to their classes.
 Earth and Cup seeks to promote a sense of community among participants where we can work together towards common goals.
 Relationships are formed and deepened through classes and workshops.
 The desire is not only to teach movement skills, but to assist in people in transforming their daily lives.

 How does Earth And Cup work to make the world a better place?

-Tracy and Mike hope to serve and share with others by taking this holistic approach to those some consider the more vulnerable members of our community: homeless, hungry, victimized, crisis centers (domestic violence, addiction, veterans), children and teens, elderly care facilities, and others who live on the fringe of society.
-Mike and Tracy have previously worked with a crisis center and a physical therapy program for those with movement disorders.
+Earth and Cup hopes to serve and share with others by taking this holistic approach to those some consider the more vulnerable members of our community: homeless, hungry, victimized, crisis centers (domestic violence, addiction, veterans), children and teens, elderly care facilities, and others who live on the fringe of society.
+We have previously worked with a crisis center and a physical therapy program for those with movement disorders.
 They have found that this holistic approach leads to resilience.
 Resilience can become transformational for those involved.

 What are the longer range plans of Earth and Cup?

-Mike and Tracy hope that, over time, those involved would form an intentional missional community.
+Earth and Cup hopes that, over time, those involved would form an intentional missional community.
 The type of community where we invite others to journey with us, in the midst of an ever-changing world, towards a more holistic approach to daily life and where participants are transforming themselves, their families, friends, and strangers.